john-denny/Astro-Pi-Team-Oasis-2020-2021/README.md

 We haven't gotten confirmation of flight status yet but I will update the page when We Thank you and Stay safe!
 Best, John and Team

+### Update - We got it!
+We got flight status on the 6th of April 2021!
+We are delighted!